AnyChart/docs.anychart.com/Common_Settings/Point Size.md

 ## Overview

-All charts with points looking like bars (Bar, Column, and related types) allow setting the width, maximum width, and minimum length of points.
+All charts with points looking like bars (Bar, Column, and related types) allow you to set the size of the points: the width, the maximum width, and the minimum length.

 Please note that you can configure either the whole chart or an individual series.